beniroquai/dSTORM-on-a-Chi-ea-p/Readme.md

 <img src="./IMAGES/Electronics_Drawing.jpeg" width="700">
 </p>

+A detailed description on how to wire the lenses (Lens X/Z +/-) to the LED Buck driver can be found at the sparkfun page [here](https://learn.sparkfun.com/tutorials/picobuck-hookup-guide-v12).

 ### Lens wiring
 The lens from the KES-400A Bluray player (Older Playstation 3 drive) looks as follows:
 <p align="center">